-The Partnership's investment objective is to provide Limited Partners with capital appreciation and a tax-assisted investment in a diversified portfolio of Resource Sector Flow-Through Shares and additional securities, if any, that offer attractive risk-reward characteristics, and which primarily derive revenue from activities incurring Eligible Expenditures in the mining and energy sector.
+The Partnership's investment objective is to provide Limited Partners with capital appreciation and a taxassisted investment in a diversified portfolio of Flow-Through Shares of Resource Companies and additional securities, if any, that offer attractive risk-reward characteristics, and which primarily derive revenue from activities incurring Eligible Expenditures in the mining and energy sector.
 The Partnership will focus on Resource Companies incurring such Eligible Expenditures across Canada.